-The '-1' option is only meaningful when an incremental link file is being generated (i.e. the '-link' or '-exe' options appear on the command line and the '-flat' option is absent).
-The '-1' option specifies the link file (without the '.c' extension) of the base library to use for the incremental link.
-By default the link file of the Gambit runtime library is used (i.e. '~~lib/\gambc.c').
+The '-l' option is only meaningful when an incremental link file is being generated (i.e. the '-link' or '-exe' options appear on the command line and the '-flat' option is absent).
+The '-l' option specifies the link file (without the '.c' or '.js' extension) of the base library to use for the incremental link.
+By default the link file of the Gambit runtime library is used (i.e. '~~lib/gambit').